 You should follow it… If you don’t fear going heartbroken.
 Eheh… Heh heh heh…

-… You seem to be serious, somehow or other.
+… You seem to be serious.
 Foolish bastard who doesn’t know their place.
-If that’s the case, I’ll give you this… Since I who ran away no longer use it.
+If that’s the case, I’ll give you this… Since I, having run away, no longer use it.
 Eheh… Heheheheh…

 But once again, fate shatters his worldview.
 Not only do we return alive, we bring the kindled remnants of the Abyss Watchers with us, placed back on their thrones.
 This reality is double the gut-punch to Hawkwood.
 On the one hand, it proves that us, a “nobody”, can live up to the task despite how he has deluded himself otherwise; on the other, it reveals the full implications of their mission: the Lords need not be alive to fulfill their duties, and may be brought by force.
 The reason this is so devastating is because of the flip side to his heartbreak — just as much as he thought weakness was immutable, he put strength on a pedestal.
 He had sorted the world into a binary between the weak and the strong, with the friends he admired and envied beyond reproach.
 They were everything he was not, Kings and heroes who had the unbendable will to find strength in the face of adversity.
 And this was the world’s thanks — to slaughter them like cattle for an offering?
 If so, where does that leave him?

 … You really killed a King of Kindling, that Undead Troop…?
 To bring the Kings back to their thrones is, in other words, something like that?… Ha ha ha!
 How pitiful.
 That’s why they’re called Kings?… Aha ha ha…